How to Pay for a US College as an International Student - International Student Loan Guide

 Contact the financial aid offices of the schools you’re considering to ask about your financial aid options and to find out if they have special scholarships, grants, or institutional aid for international students.

 4. International Student Loan Options

 If you’re not sure where to start, Nomad Credit can be an excellent tool.
 It helps individuals find international student loan options.
-Nomad Credit works with multiple lenders, and can work with you even if you don’t have a co-signer.
-However, adding a co-signer to your application can help you qualify for lower rates than you’d get on your own.
+Nomad Credit works with multiple lenders and can work with you even if you don’t have a co-signer.
+However, adding a co-signer to your application can help you qualify for lower interest rates than you’d get on your own.

 Qualifying for Aid